vinsol/webpay_interswitch/README.md

 Configurations Parameters
 -------------------------

-All the below parameters are required to setup the gateway.
+Below parameters are needed to setup the gateway.

 * product_id: It is provided when you sign up for interswitch webpay.

 * pay_item_id: It is provided when you sign up for interswitch webpay.

+* site_redirect_url: This is the URL where the interswitch redirects back with a POST request when the transaction is complete (Successful Or Failed).
+This is the controller action, where you want to process the transaction response.

+* mac_key: It is provided when you sign up for interswitch webpay.

-* currency: Currently, we only support Naira.
+* currency (Optional, defaults to Naira): Currently, we only support Naira.
 Currency Code for Naira is `566`.
 The payment amount is always specified in Kobo.
 While interfacing with the gem, you must always pass in the amount in Kobo. `Conversion: 1 Naira = 100 Kobo`

-* site_redirect_url: This is the URL where the interswitch redirects back with a POST request when the transaction is complete (Successful Or Failed).
-This is the controller action, where you want to process the transaction response.

-* mac_key: It is provided when you sign up for interswitch webpay.
+* test (Optional, defaults to true): This is used to specify Interswitch URL.
+If false, all the requests are made at the test gateway.
+For production environments (Making actual payments), you must set this explicitly to false.
+By default, it would always be set to true.

 Helper